bitrise-io/devcenter/docs/getting-started/rolling-builds.md

     different workflows!

 !!! warning "`Bitrise Start Build` step"
     The `Bitrise Start Build step` allows users to trigger a different workflow as one of the steps of a given workflow.
-Unfortunately, if the Rolling Builds feature is enabled, the triggered workflow will cancel the previous ones - that is, no steps after the `Bitrise Start Build` step will run in the previous workflow.
+Unfortunately, if the Rolling Builds feature is enabled, the triggered workflow will cancel the previous workflows.

 You can also set which types of triggered builds you wish to abort.
 Let's see how!